Curriculum & Early Years

 With its excellent range of experiences, our full and rich curriculum ensures that every child at St. Joseph’s makes excellent progress academically and personally.
 Our unique curriculum ensures that every child is given the opportunity to shine and flourish.

 We carefully monitor children’s progress with their personal development.
-Our well-planned and thoughtful approach to Social, Moral, Spiritual, Cultural (SMSC) helps ensure that every child is well cared for and supported.
+Our well-planned and thoughtful approach to Social, Moral, Spiritual and Cultural (SMSC) helps ensure that every child is well cared for and supported.

 Children leave St Joseph’s with the confidence and self-belief necessary to have high expectations of themselves and their future.